codingPhuc/obsidian_git_computer_network/Operation functions and principles of the layers in the network model OSI, TCP IP, IP.md

 the data link layer will add both a header and a trailer the header will have the source mac address the trailer will have the error checking code

-when the data is in the appplication layer it will be call a segment when the data is in the
+when the data is in the appplication layer it will be call a segment when the data is in the network layer it is call a packet when the data is in the data link layer it is call a frame